sutd50043/cohortclass/cc10/lab10.md

 dictionaries.
 Then from there you can start to replace loops with map, reduce and other combinators found in the toy MapReduce library.

-### mini discussion

-Besides `reduceByKey2` itself, name one operation that can only be defined using `reduceByKey2` but not `reduceByKey`.
-Explain why it can't be implemented using `reduceByKey`.

-# Relational Algebra and MapReduce
+## Relational Algebra and MapReduce

 Recall that in Lecture 2, we learned about Relational Algebra in the context of RDBMS.
 Assuming that we are dealing with tabular (CSV / TSV) data in